By Steve Beauregard

 You can do this in one of the few remaining crosswalks, or by using the pedestrian bridges that are popping up.
 The first one you’ll see almost borders TI.
 It’s on the south side of Siren’s Cove Boulevard, the first street south of the hotel.

 Mapping systems say it’ll take you 33 minutes to walk the 1.6 miles to the MGM Grand.
 That’s not including many drinking and gambling stops along the way – which you’ll certainly want to do – especially if you’re walking in the Las Vegas heat.

 Here are a couple of better ways to get to the MGM for those of you dressed up and not wanting to sweat out a hot walk over 1 1/2 miles in distance.

 You could also take the Las Vegas strip bus system.
-(Cheaper than a cab if it’s just you or one other person).
+(Cheaper than taxis and ride sharing if it’s just you or one other person).
 There are two different lines you could take: The Deuce or the SDX.

 The Deuce runs every 10 to 15 minutes (during most hours, including night), and taking it all would take about 20 to 25 minutes.
 (This includes walking time to and from the bus stops).